dbeast-co/dbeast-monitor/README.md

 ### Elasticsearch configuration
 1. We recommend using a dedicated monitoring cluster, but you can use your existing cluster.
+2. Unzip the Elasticsearch configurations from the es-config.zip-<VERSION> file.
-2. Copy the component templates from all-components.json to the Kibana "Dev Tools" and execute them.
+3. Copy the component templates from all-components.json to the Kibana "Dev Tools" and execute them.
-3. Copy the index templates from all-templates.json to the Kibana "Dev Tools" and execute them.
+4. Copy the index templates from all-templates.json to the Kibana "Dev Tools" and execute them.
+5. For the Kibana monitoring the Elasticsearch monitoring supposed to be on (self or via Metricbeat)

 ### Logstash configuration
 1. It is strongly recommended to use dedicated Logstash, but it is not mandatory.
-2. Unzip the Logstash configuration files from logstash_config.zip.
+2. Unzip the Logstash configuration files from logstash_config-<VERSION>.zip.
 3. Update the Logstash configuration files:
     - In all configuration files, update the Elasticsearch outputs.
 Add the requisites of your MONITORING Elasticsearch cluster (If you have a dedicated monitoring cluster, otherwise use your main cluster).
     - In all configuration files, set up your Elasticsearch cluster ID in the input in the "[elasticsearch][cluster][id]" field.
 You can obtain it from your cluster via the API: GET /, look for the cluster_uuid field.